Fast, affordable Internet access for all.

 Sign up for Mike's newsletter here.

-This show is 34 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 34 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.